-- Names of motion $M{motion_strings}$: The set of verbs that represent the motion.
+- Agent M{agent_ref} : The reference to the character in the database who performs the motion. - Names of motion $M{motion_strings}$: The set of verbs that represent the motion.
 When a verb in the input text matches one of the motion names, the motion frame will be a candidate for the verb.
-In order to handle ambiguity, a motion frame may have multiple names.
+To handle ambiguity, a motion frame may have multiple names.
 For example, a "taking-an-object" motion may have "take" and "pick up" as its names. - Instrument $M{instrument_ref}$, $M{instrument_params}$: The object that the character uses in the motion.
 This is either a reference to an object in the database $M{instrument_ref}$ or the size and weight ranges of an object $M{instrument_params}$.
 If the motion requires a specific object such as "cutting with a knife", the object should be specified as a reference to the instrument.
 Otherwise abstract conditions of an object are specified.
 For example, if the motion is "poking something with a long object", then appropriate size and weight ranges of the object are specified. - Target: The reference to an object M{target_ref} or the size and weight ranges M{target_params} are specified in the same way as the instrument.
-If the target is a character, the reference to the character is specified in M{target_ref} . - Contact position $M{contact_virtical}$, $M{contact_horizontal}$: the position of the end-effector when it contacts the target.
+If the target is a character, the reference to the character is specified in M{target_ref} .

+- Contact position $M{contact_vertical}, M{contact_horizontal}$: the position of the end-effector when it makes contact with the target.
+A contact position is specified when the motion involves contact with a target character or object.
 Vertical and horizontal positions are handled differently.
-Because the horizontal position can be adjusted by lateral movement (see Section VI.C), vertical position is more important for motion selection.
-The contact position is automatically computed from the contact information (see Section IV.C).
-For example, if multiple "taking an object" motions are in the database and an input text "he takes the bottle on the ground" is given, then based on the position of the bottle, the appropriate taking motion (e.g., "taking an object with squatting") will be selected. - Initial posture $M{initial_posture_flag}$: the character's posture when the motion begins.
-Currently, it is represented as one of three states: standing, sitting, or laying down.
+Because the horizontal position can be adjusted by lateral movement (see Section 7.2), the vertical position is more important for motion selection.
+For example, if multiple "taking an object" motions are in the database and an input text "he takes the bottle on the ground" is given, then based on the position of the bottle, the appropriate taking motion (e.g., "taking an object with squatting") will be selected.
+The contact position is automatically computed from the contact information (see Section 4.3) of the motion data.
+The contact position is expressed in the local coordinates of the motion data. - Target direction $M{target_direction}$: The direction of the target.
+For some motion, even though the motion does not involve contact with the target, the target direction is important.
+For example, when "waving to a person" or "shooting a target" motion is executed, the character should face the right direction.
+For some motion, both contact position and target direction are specified.
+For example, "sitting down on a sofa" motion should make contact with a sofa from the front of the sofa. - Initial posture $M{initial_posture_flag}$: the character's posture when the motion begins.
+Currently, it is represented as one of three states: standing, sitting, or lying down.
 The initial posture is used to select a motion that matches the terminal posture of the previous motion.
-In cases where no such motion is in the database, an automatic changing posture motion will be added (see Section VI.C). - Adverbs $M{adverb_strings}$: The set of adverbs represent the style of the motion such as "slowly" or "happily".
+In cases where no such motion is in the database, an automatic changing posture motion will be added (see Section 7.2). - Adverbs $M{adverb_strings}$: The set of adverbs represent the style of the motion such as "slowly" or "happily".